 As stated in Section 6.0 of the EPA’s Method 21 document, suspected leaks must be tested with Method 21 by employing a specialized VOC monitoring instrument.
 Subsequently, samples must be collected, preserved, stored, and transported according to the guidelines.

-Since the EPA established Method 21 as a response to rampant LDAR noncompliance, it should come as no surprise that the agency has outlined a strict best practices code for managers and inspectors to follow.
+Since the EPA established EPA Method 21 as a response to rampant LDAR noncompliance, it should come as no surprise that the agency has outlined a strict best practices code for managers and inspectors to follow.
 Included in it are these important points:

-In the EPA’s LDAR Guide, the agency outlines some of the most common ways in which operations might succumb to noncompliance pitfalls.
-Listed at the top is the failure to identify “all regular components/units in inventory.”
 This is a particularly important point to consider for businesses that might be operating out of a large facility that regularly changes its infrastructure or those who have procured a facility that might have been mismanaged in the past.
 If all relevant components are not identified and regulated as stipulated in Method 21, the facility is likely to suffer a costly and potentially dangerous leak.

-In addition to component identification, the EPA also states that, all too often, operations improperly place units on the “Delay of Repair List.”
-This list should be used only when the component is “technically infeasible to repair without a process unit shutdown.”
 Ostensibly, the “Delay of Repair List” is a tool that should be used as a last resort, and a temporary one at that.
 This means that all components, even those located in relatively concealed locations, must be simple to service and monitor on the stipulated maintenance schedule.

 Our sales engineers are experts in automatic asset tracking, tagging and identification,a nd can answer all your questions.
 Get in touch now.